 The types of auditor are as follow:

 External auditors/independent Auditors

 External auditors are third-party consultants hired by a company.
 They look for financial statements resulting from errors, fraud, and pilferage.
 External auditors independently review a company’s financial records, payroll, accounts payable, accounts receivable, inventory, and tax payments.

 Internal auditors perform the same role as external auditors.
 They are company employees who provide an independent and objective evaluation of company operational and financial activities.

 Government auditors examine and maintain the record of government agencies.
 The auditors report their findings to Congress to create and manage policies and budgets.
 These accountants work for the government accountability office.

 Forensic auditors or accountants are specialists in the field of forensic accounting.
 Their duty is to investigate fraud, pilferage, business closures, bankruptcy filings, and other crimes.
 A forensic auditor’s findings are used in a court of law for investigation.

 Auditing skills are qualities and attributes that allow an auditor to examine and verify a company’s financial information ideally.
 There are several skills auditors need to provide the best advice and solutions to the company.
 There are numerous skills auditors should possess some of which include.

 The primary responsibility of auditors is to prepare company financial reports and statements.
 This financial report and statement include correct and truthful information about the company’s financial situation.

 The auditors’ role in a company is to assist the business in maintaining its financial reliability by reviewing and verifying financial statements.
-The goal of auditors includes risk controlling and supervisory complainces.
-Some of the significant role of an auditor play in an organization include.
+The goal of auditors includes risk controlling and supervisory compliances.
+Some of the significant roles an auditor plays in an organization include.